SovereignCloudStack/standards/Standards/scs-XXXX-vN-key-manager-standard.md

 #### _Option 2_

 Looking into the available Barbican plugins and possible attack vectors one design decision in the plugins is very important: where and how to store the Master-KEK.
-Because the Plugins might use different technologies, but most of them increase the security level by not storing the Master-KEK in plain text on the physical machine Barbican is running on.
+Because the Plugins might use different technologies there are many locations for the Master KEK possible.
+Most of the Plugins increase the security level by not storing the Master-KEK in plain text on the physical machine Barbican is running on.
 This mechanism as a whole, is something that CSPs should aim to do.

 ## Standard

-To increase the level of security and overall user data encryption CSPs SHOULD implement the Key Manager API (e.g. implemented by Barbican) with a security level of storing Keys encrypted and storing the Master-KEK in another place than the Keys.
+To increase security and allow user data encryption, CSPs SHOULD implement the Key Manager API (e.g. implemented by Barbican).
+The Keys managed by this Key Manager MUST be stored encrypted and the Master-KEK of the Key Manager MUST be stored in another place than the Keys.

 If possible CSPs SHOULD NOT store the Master-KEK in plain-text on the physical host the Key Manager is running on.